AppDaemon/appdaemon/docs/APPGUIDE.rst

 Sleeping
 ^^^^^^^^

 Sleeping in Apps is perfectly fine using the async model.
 For this purpose AppDaemon provides the ``sleep()`` function.
+If this function is used in a non-async callback it will raise an exception.

 ASYNC Threading Considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~